LisaHJung/Download--Elasticsearch-and-Kibana-macOS-Linux-Windows-/README.md

 If you scroll down, you will see that Elasticsearch server is running on localhost at port 9200(orange box).
 ![port 9200](https://user-images.githubusercontent.com/60980933/99984819-c633d100-2d6a-11eb-93d4-61dc0a2502b8.jpg)

+**Step 4: Send a cURL command to Elasticsearch server to make sure that Elasticsearch is up and running**

-A REST API is used to send a request to Elasticsearch server and the request is sent to the endpoint http://localhost:9200.
+A REST API is used to send a request to the Elasticsearch server.
+The request is sent to the endpoint http://localhost:9200.

 We will use cURL command line tool to check whether the request is received by Elasticsearch server.